 - Ensure that DevOps teams are properly supported by specialized people for tasks that the teams don't have the knowledge and/or capacity for or which are at another organizational level (an example are end-to-end-regression-tests-on-demand by a service team).

 - Optimize test automation tools and test operations across DevOps.

-- Set up automated testing cycles to shift left and identify defects early in the lifecycle, thereby enhancing product quality.
+- Set up automated testing cycles to shift left and identify faults early in the lifecycle, thereby enhancing product quality.

 - Automate the self-provisioning of test data.